cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 This part consumes huge amounts of time, energy, and emotional resilience.
-Even if something you make is good, it's almost never the case that the target users are proactive looking for new tools.
-Evangelizing new tools requires (but is not limited to):
+Even if something you make is good, it's almost never the case that the target users are proactive looking for new standards, tools, etc. Evangelizing new tools requires (but is not limited to):

 1. contacting people, often
 2. fighting for their precious attention
 3. coordinating setting up meetings
 4. preparing presentations and documentation
 5. giving the same pitch over and over
-6. rewriting presentations and documentation to cover things you missed
+6. rewriting presentations and documentation to cover things you missed and common points of confusion
 7. responding to questions from an audience with a variety of backgrounds, which can often be frustrating due to mismatch in your expectations of what the audience should know and care about, and what they actually know and care